kmcd/codecast/01_command_line/script.md

   Set the minimum number of levels that find will descend into a directory tree before applying tests and actions.
   Direct find not to traverse directories that are mounted on other filesystems.
   Direct find not to optimize its search based on the assumption that it is searching a Unix-like filesystem.
 This is needed when scanning DOS/Windows file- systems and CD-ROMs.

+### VO 600w
+  find is one of UNIX's most useful and important utilities.
+It finds files that match a given set of parameters, ranging from the file's name to its modification date.

+  $ find path operators

+  where path is the directory in which find will begin to search and operators (or, in more customary jargon, options ) tell find which files you're interested in.
+The operators are:

+  -name   filename

+  Find files with the given filename .
+This is the most commonly used operator. filename may include wildcards ( 15.2 ) , but if it does, it must be quoted to prevent the shell from interpreting the wildcards.
+See article 17.4 .

+  -perm   mode

+  Find files with the given access mode ( 22.2 ) .
+You must give the access mode in octal ( 1.23 ) .
+See articles 17.10 and 17.15 .
+  -type   c

+  The files of the given type, specified by c . c is a one-digit code; for example, f for a plain file, b for a block special file, l for a symbolic link, etc. See article 17.13 .
+  -user   name

+  Find files belonging to user name . name may also be a user ID number ( 38.3 ) .
+See article 17.16 .
+  -group   name

+  Find files belonging to group name . name may also be a group ID number ( 38.3 ) .
+See article 17.16 .
+  -size   n

+  Find files that are n blocks long.
+A block equals 512 bytes.
+The notation + n says "find files that are over n  blocks long."
+The notation n c says "find files that are n  characters long."
+Can you guess what + n c means?
+See article 17.14 .
+  -inum   n

+  Find files with the inode number ( 1.22 ) n .
+See article 17.10 .
+  -atime   n

+  Find files that were accessed n days ago. + n means "find files that were accessed over n days ago" (i.e., not accessed in the last n days). - n means "find files that were accessed less than n days ago" (i.e., accessed in the last n days).
+See articles 17.5 and 17.7 .
+  -mtime   n

+  Similar to atime , except that it checks the time the file's contents were modified.
+See articles 17.5 and 17.7 .
+  -ctime   n

+  Similar to atime , except that it checks the time the inode ( 1.22 ) was last changed.
+"Changed" means that the file was modified or that one of its attributes (for example, its owner) was changed.
+See articles 17.5 and 17.7 .
+  -newer   file

+  Find files that have been modified more recently than the given file .
+See articles 17.8 and 17.9 .

+  Of course, you often want to take some action on files that match several criteria.
+So we need some way to combine several operators:

+  operator1   -a   operator2

+  Find files that match both operator1 and operator2 .
+The -a isn't necessary; when two search parameters are juxtaposed, find assumes you want files that match both of them.
+See article 17.12 . operator1   -o   operator2

+  Find files that match either operator1 or operator2 .
+See article 17.6 .
+  !   operator

+  Find all files that do not match the given operator .
+The ! performs a logical NOT operation.
+See article 17.6 .
+  \(  expression  \)

+  Logical precedence; in a complex expression, evaluate this part of the expression before the rest.
+See article 17.6 .

+  Another group of operators tells find what action to take when it locates a file:

+  -print

+  Print the file's name on standard output.
+See articles 17.2 and 17.3 .
+  -exec   command

+  Execute command .
+To include the pathname of the file that's just been found in command , use the special symbol {} . command must end with a backslash followed by a semicolon ( \; ).
+For example:

+      %

+      find -name "*.o" -exec rm -f {} \;

+  tells find to delete any files whose names end in .o .
+See article 17.10 .
+  -ok   command

+  Same as -exec , except that find prompts you for permission before executing command .
+This is a useful way to test find commands.
+See article 17.10 .

+  find . -print

+  The first arguments to find are directory and file pathnames - in that example, a dot ( . ) is one name for the current directory ( 1.21 ) .
+The arguments after the pathnames always start with a minus sign ( - ) and tell find what to do once it finds a file.
+These are the search operators.
+In this case, the filename is printed.
+You can use the tilde ( ~ ) ( 14.11 ) supported by the C shell, as well as particular paths.
+For example:

+  ls -l `find . -print`

+  17.5 Searching for Old Files

+  If you want to find a file that is seven days old, use the -mtime operator:

+  %

+  find . -mtime 7 -print

+  An alternate way is to specify a range of times:

+  %

+  find . -mtime +6 -mtime -8 -print

+  mtime is the last modified time of a file.
+If you want to look for files that have not been used, check the access time with the -atime argument.
+A command to list all files that have not been read in 30 days or more is:

+  %

+  find . -type f -atime +30 -print

+  It is difficult to find directories that have not been accessed because the find command modifies the directory's access time.

+  There is another time associated with each file, called the ctime , the inode ( 1.22 ) change time.
+Access it with the -ctime operator.
+The ctime will have a more recent value if the owner, group, permission, or number of links has changed, while the file itself does not.
+If you want to search for files with a specific number of links, use the -links operator.

+  MP3 audio files scattered all over your filesystem; find utility can locate all of those files and then execute a command to move them where you want.
+For example:

+  $ find . -name '*.mp3' -print -exec mv '{}' ~/songs \;

+  $ find . -name '*.mp3' -print -exec rm '{}' ~/songs \;
+  $ -delete

+  -print condition is always true and prints name to standard output.

+  The -exec is a bit odd.
+Any filename making it this far will become part of a com- mand that is executed.
+The remainder of the lineup to the \; is the command to be executed.
+The {} is replaced by the name of the file that was found.

+  find . -name ' *.c' -newer Makefile -print

+  find -and -not -perms 0700
+  find ~ (-type f -not -perms 0600) -or (-type d -not -perms 0700) -and
+  -or
+  -not

+  FURTHER EXPLORATION: mdfind, mdls, mdutil

 ## File modification 2m